Dthakkar18/Stock-Pocket/README.md

    * An easy way to keep track of your current positions and holding
    * Presented in a more visual and interactive display rather than an excel file
    * Provided with easy to read and understandable charts and various kinds of data
+   * Especially good for beginner investors who want eveything in one place